umbrellio/gbot/README.md

 ### `unapproved`

-Sends unapproved MR to mattermost / slack.
-MR will be ignored if it has WIP mark.
+Sends unapproved MRs to mattermost / slack.
+MR will be ignored if it has `Draft`/`WIP` mark.

 ```sh
 $ gbot unapproved -c /path/to/config/gbot.yaml